xiao555/mock-server/README.md

-  -p, --port <port>    Define the mock server started port, default is 8008 -w, --watch          Listen to the file changes and restart the service -c, --config <file>  Custom profiles, default is mock/config.js -l, --log            Record the log and save to "mock/log/" and named {date}.log -L, --Log <path>     Record the log and save to <path>, default "mock/log/" and named {date}.log -h, --help           output usage information
+  -p, --port <port>    Define the mock server started port, default is 8008 -w, --watch          Listen to the file changes and restart the service -c, --config <file>  Custom profiles, default is mock/config.js -h, --help           output usage information
 ```